uf-mil/mil/Code-Policy.md

 ## Review
 * Very minor changes (single line or less) require no serious review if you have push access
 * Somewhat minor changes should remain in review for no more then 24 hours (After which, pull so long as build is passing)
-    * This is to prevent blocking progress on innoccous changes
+    * This is to prevent blocking progress on innocuous changes
 * When your code is reviewed and approved, it will be pulled into the main sub8 repository
 * If your code is not approved, the following must happen
     * If your pull-request is multiple commits, add a new commit that makes the suggested changes